 Leprechauns like fancy!
 I’m sure of it!

 Using my DASH Egg Cooker makes this breakfast easy to prepare.
-Best small appliance ever!
+One of the best small appliance ever!

 Try Aunt Ellen’s Waffles for a delicious breakfast too.
-Adding whipped cream and sprinkles make them holiday special!
+Adding whipped cream and sprinkles make them magically special!
+Make sure to use the green sprinkles!

-This pretty tablescape was fairly simple to set.
+This elegant tablescape was simple to set.
 A little gold with green MnM’s and greenery together!
 Maybe some faux plants?
 Tall candlesticks with green tapers.

-Maybe we’ll talk about the ledgendary acts of Saint Patrick or the trip Will and Haily took to Ireland.
+Maybe we’ll talk about the ledgendary acts of Saint Patrick or the trip Will and Hailey took to Ireland.
 Maybe we’ll tell baby stories.
 Whatever the conversation is, it will be lively!

 Shhh.
 Don’t tell!
 There is gold hidden around the yard!